Employer Insights

 • Those employed by an employer for at least 12 months;

-• Those with a spouse, parent, grandparent, child, or sibling who is ordered to active duty (full-time service on active duty orders in the U.S. Armed Forces or the National Guard for a period that exceeds 89 consecutive calendar days).
+• Those with a spouse, parent, grandparent, child, or sibling that is ordered to active duty (full-time service on active duty orders in the U.S. Armed Forces or the National Guard for a period that exceeds 89 consecutive calendar days).

 Get Help Managing Employee Leave in Indiana